-In the majority of the national reports, issues related with forms of family organisation and function are highlighted as structural factors of violence perpetration (Vujović, 2016, p.
-3 & 5; Enyedi&Lázár, 2016 p.
-6; Mitulescu, Scoda&Şandru, 2016, p.
-10 & 11; Rafalska&Styslavska 2016 p.
-4), along with disadvantaged students' backgrounds (Enyedi&Lázár, 2016, p.
+In the majority of the national reports, issues related to forms of family organisation and function are highlighted as structural factors in the perpetration of violence (Vujović, 2016, p.
+3 & 5; Enyedi & Lázár, 2016 p.
+6; Mitulescu, Scoda & Şandru, 2016, p.
+10 & 11; Rafalska & Styslavska 2016 p.
+4), along with disadvantaged students' backgrounds (Enyedi & Lázár, 2016, p.
 11).
-The family is associated with victimisation and/or perpetration of students in the relevant literature, in terms of its organisation, the mode of communication among its members, upbringing practices, permissive or restrictive parenting style and parental supervision (Curtner-Smith, 2000; Rigby, 2002; Christenson, Anderson & Hirsch, 2004).
-Immigration of parents, loose family bonds and lack of mutually accepted rules (see alsoCarney & Merrell, 2001), as well as use of violence by parents as a rearing practice (see also Shields &Cicchetti, 2001) are perceived by the informants as reasons of violence (Vujović, 2016, p.
-5; Rafalska&Styslavska, 2016 p.
-4; Mitulescu,
+The family is associated with students' victimisation and/ or the perpetration of violence in the relevant literature.
+This is in terms of the organisation of the family, the mode of communication among its members, upbringing practices, permissive or restrictive parenting style and parental supervision (Curtner-Smith, 2000; Rigby, 2002; Christenson, Anderson & Hirsch, 2004).
+Immigration of parents, loose family bonds and lack of mutually accepted rules (see also Carney & Merrell, 2001), as well as the use of violence by parents as a rearing practice (see also Shields & Cicchetti, 2001) are perceived by the participants as reasons for violence (Vujović, 2016, p.
+5; Rafalska & Styslavska, 2016 p.
+4; Mitulescu, Scoda & Şandru, 2016, p.

-Scoda&Şandru, 2016, p.
 10 & 11).
-Subsequent tension created in family as a repressive institution per se, may be responsible for students' tension that is eventually released at school (Mitulescu, Scoda&Şandru, 2016, p.
+Subsequent tension created within the family as a repressive institution per se, may be responsible for students' tension that is eventually released at school (Mitulescu, Scoda & Şandru, 2016, p.
 9):